nelenkov/android-device-check/README.md

 The following security configuration is tested:

-* usage of shared user ID, esp. 'android.uid.system'
+* usage of shared user ID, esp. `android.uid.system`
-* whether 3rd-party (non-AOSP, not under top-level package) are running as 'android.uid.system'
+* whether 3rd-party (non-AOSP, not under top-level package) are running as `android.uid.system`
 * debuggable applications
 * whether custom (not defined in AOSP) permissions are signature-protected
 * whether protected broadcasts are used